The information on this page is for 2018/19 entry. See fees and funding for the 2017/18 academic year

 - Alternatively, use our course fees look-up table

 For students continuing on their courses, fees will increase year on year by no more than RPI + 3% in each academic year of study except where regulated.
-Where fees are regulated (such as by the Department for Business, Energy & Industrial Strategy or Research Council UK) they will be increased by an amount up to the permitted increase.
+Where fees are regulated (such as by the Department for Education or Research Council UK) they will be increased by an amount up to the permitted increase.
+The Government have not yet confirmed the permitted fee increase for 2018/19 UK/EU fee paying undergraduates.

 What other costs will there be?